Acumatica/AcuMate/acumate-plugin/readme.md

 ## Description

 **AcuMate** is a Visual Studio Code extension designed specifically for working with the **Acumatica ERP** platform's Modern UI.
 This extension streamlines development tasks, providing tools to improve productivity, consistency, and ease of use when working with Acumatica.
-AcuMate offers customizable settings to connect seamlessly with your backend, manage authentication, optimize caching, and enforce code quality standards with integrated Prettier support.

 ## Settings